aaronxu17/aaronxu17.github.io/home/index.md

 * ##### May.
 2016, I started my first job at Intelligent Fusion Technology, Inc. as a Research Scientist.

-* ##### May 2016, I graduated from Utah State University with a Ph.D. degree in Electrical Engineering!
+* ##### May.
+2016, I graduated from Utah State University with a Ph.D. degree in Electrical Engineering!

 * ##### Nov.
 2015, I successfully defended my Ph.D. dissertation!